lines64/Manifold-Markets-Converter/README.md

 Still in early beta.
 You need a free Manifold.markets API to make this work _(you can find the API key in your profile, under account settings)_.
 Currently works only on **multiple choice markets with more than two answers** _(answers must be dependent)_.
 It is perfect if you want to try and find arbitrage opportunities or value bets in 1x2 or outright markets.

-When you visit the page with a supported market type, the extension orders the answers by Oldest, waits for one second, simulates 50 mana bets on every answer _(one after another, to avoid API limitations)_.
+When you visit the page with a supported market type, the extension orders the answers by Oldest, waits for one second, simulates 50 mana _(configurable in the settings)_ bets on every answer _(one after another, to avoid API limitations)_.
 After the calculations are done, you can again order the market by any type you want, but if the % change, you will have to refresh the page again.

 ## Screenshots